BlakeFrei/campaign-learn.en/help/acc/orchestrating_campaigns/validation-flow-configuration.md

 snippet: y
 ---

-# How to configure validation workflows in Adobe Campaign Classic{#how-to-configure-validation-workflows-in-adobe-campaign-classic}
+# How to configure validation workflows in Adobe Campaign Classic

+Adobe Campaign offers several options for marketers to review and provide delivery content, campaign target, data extraction and budget approvals.

+This tutorial explains how to configure different approval validation workflows.

 ## Prerequisite {#prerequisite}